starvagrant/toh/toh.markdown/road_trip_in_red.md

 “The guy mentioned seeing a billboard for a museum of some sort.
 A munitions factory for the civil war.”

-“That doesn't make any sense.
-What would one of those be doing in Minnesota?”
+“That doesn't make any sense," Creed gulped.
+Whatever strangeness happened in the hospital had certainly not run its course, no matter how organized his office was.
+"What would one of those be doing in Minnesota?”

 “Any museums you noticed along the highway?”